25 Jun 3 Main Reasons Teen Drivers Crash – and What You Can Do About It

 Did you know, teen drivers crash three times more often than drivers age 20 years or older per mile driven?
 But what leads to that higher accident rate?
 And, what can you do as a parent to try and help your teens avoid accidents or incidents?

 - For many teens, driving fast is just part of driving (and part of being a teen.)
 However, excessive speed is a factor in about one-third of teens’ fatal crashes.

 - What Can You Do?
 As a parent, you’ll want to model the right behaviors and be explicit about what you expect from your teen.
 Don’t drive over the speed limit yourself – and let them know that you expect them to stay under all speed limits too.

 - Risky Habits –

 - Although teens are less likely to drink and drive than adults, their crash risk is higher when they do.
-The combination of drinking and driving is twice as bad for teens, since they have less experience with both drinking and with driving.
+The combination of drinking and driving is twice as bad for teens since they have less experience with both drinking and driving.
 But that’s not the only risk your teenage driver might face.
 Other distractions can be just as fatal.